park-jsdev/bc-hiking/README.md

 Go to the root directory and run ``npm start`` to start the application.
 Access it at localhost:3000

+### Using Geocoder API
+Sign up for an API key at [Google Developers](https://developers.google.com/maps/web/), create two API keys, one restricted and one unrestricted.
+The restricted key can be restricted for HTTP for public use.
+It is **critical** to hide the unrestricted key in an environment variable such that it is not exposed to the public.
+Hide the ``.env`` file by creating a ``.gitignore`` file.
+If deploying on Heroku, you will need to configure the key manually in Settings: Config vars, or enter in Heroku CLI: `` heroku config:set GEOCODER_API_KEY=your-key-here ``

 ## Testing
 TODO